Focus and Scope

-This journal focused on Islamic Studies and present developments through the publication of articles and research reports.
+This journal focuses on Islamic law and presents developments through the publication of articles and research reports.

-Ahkam specializes on islamic law, and is intended to communicate original research and current issues on the subject.
+Ahkam specializes in Islamic law and is intended to communicate original research and current issues on the subject.
 This journal warmly welcomes contributions from scholars of related disciplines.

 Peer Review Process

 Ahkam: Jurnal Ilmu Syariah is an international e-journal published by Faculty of Shariah and Law, Syarif Hidayatullah State Islamic University Jakarta incooperation with Himpunan Ilmuwan dan Sarjana Syariah Indonesia.
-All submitted papers are put trough double-blind review process.
-The journal accepts both research and non-research articles, which will be peer-reviewed by at least 2 (two) reviewers.
-Once a manuscript is submitted trough the online process, a journal editor examines the manuscript and determines its appropriateness for the full peer review.
+All submitted papers are put through a double-blind review process.
+The journal accepts research and non-research articles, which will be peer-reviewed by at least 2 (two) reviewers.
+Once a manuscript is submitted online, a journal editor examines it and determines its appropriateness for full peer review.
 If it passes the initial screening, the manuscript will be sent to one or more peer reviewers.
 The journal's editorial board will then consider the peer reviewers' reports and assemble the final decision to accept or reject the manuscript for publication.
-Language used in this journal since 20198 is English, and Arabic.
+The language used in this journal since 2019 is English and Arabic

 Open Access Policy

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 This journal is open access journal which means that all content is freely available without charge to users or / institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to full text articles in this journal without asking prior permission from the publisher or author.
 This is in accordance with Budapest Open Access Initiative

 This journal utilizes the LOCKSS system to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.
 More...